Clyde 1: Programming

-The majority of programming - local and networked - is produced and broadcast from Radio Clyde's studios in Clydebank, however some networked output originates from Forth 1 in Edinburgh, Tay FM in Dundee and sister station Hits Radio in Manchester.
+The majority of programming - local and networked - is produced and broadcast from Radio Clyde's studios in Glasgow, however some networked output originates from Forth 1 in Edinburgh and sister station Hits Radio in Manchester.
 The station also opts out of some networked output to broadcast additional local programming, including sports coverage and specialist music shows.

 The station's local presenters include George Bowie (Bowie at Breakfast/The GB Xperience), Garry Spence, Grant Thomson, Steven Mill and Cassi Gillespie (Bowie at Breakfast).

 News and sport

 Clyde 1 broadcasts local news bulletins hourly from 6a.m. to 7p.m. on weekdays and from 7a.m. to 1p.m. at weekends.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

-The Clydebank newsroom also produces bespoke national Scottish bulletins at weekends with Sky News Radio bulletins carried overnight.
+The Clydebank newsroom also produces bespoke national Scottish bulletins at weekends, with Sky News Radio bulletins carried overnight.
 Radio Clyde's head of news and sport is Lorraine Herbison, who is also Bauer's head of news for its Scottish stations.

 Sports coverage airs under the Superscoreboard banner and includes live match reports during the season and a magazine show on weekday evenings.
 It is presented by Gordon Duncan and features regular panellists Hugh Keevins and Gordon Dalziel.